devzendo/digimorse-arduino-keyer/README.md

 Protocol Summary
 ================

-'>'       Start of keying.
+'S'       Start of keying.
 '+' HH MM Press for HHMM milliseconds.
 '-' HH MM Release for HHMM milliseconds.
-'<'       End of keying.
+'E'       End of keying.

 Uploading to your Nano
 ----------------------